stoman/LudumDare28/README.md

 ## Licence

 This project is published under the MIT license.
-Feel free to use this template for all your projects.stefan
+Feel free to use this template for all your projects.